devaos/grunt-port-pick/README.md

 grunt.registerTask('test', [ 'portPick', 'karma' ]);
 ```

-###A complex example showing various ways to use selected ports
+####A complex example showing the various ways you can pick and reference ports:

 ```js
 // Project configuration.